Slovene Home Guard: Re-organisations

 After it was formed, the SD was organised into 43 infantry companies as local garrisons for population centres, with 20 more grouped into the battalions.
 It also had engineers, signals, medical and labour companies, and four artillery batteries.
 A separate company operated five armoured trains.
 The battalions were re-organised several times.
 By October 1943, there were five battalions, but the 4th Battalion was a training unit.
 In December, conscription was imposed, which helped bring the total strength of the SD to 10,500.
 With this increased strength, the battalions were reformed into seven combat groups (Bojna Skupina 1–7) and two training groups.

 On 25 February 1944, the SD underwent a further re-organisation into four groups (Skupine): the 1st Training Group, formed from the 1st Combat Group; the 2nd Railway Security Group, comprising the former 4th and 5th Combat Groups; the 3rd Operational Group, formed from the 2nd, 6th and 7th Combat Groups, and including the Assault Battalion Kriz; and the 4th Novo Mesto Protection Group.
 On 16 May, the SD, now totalling 12,000, was split up across four operational zones.
 Each zone formed an assault battalion.
 On 5 July, the zones were named for the four cardinal directions, and a single battalion was formed in each.
 A fifth battalion was raised in August, and a sixth in March 1945.
 However, in December 1944, as Slovene desertions were increasing, the German 14th and 17th SS Police Regiments detached a company to join each SD battalion except the 2nd Battalion, and German officers took command of each battalion.
 The final re-organisation occurred on 28 March 1945, when the battalions were renumbered; 1st Battalion remained unchanged, 2nd Battalion became the 5th Battalion, 4th Battalion was renamed as the 2nd Battalion, the 5th Battalion became the 6th, and the 6th Battalion was renamed as the 10th Battalion.
 At this point there was also a 12th Battalion.

+While the Germans were busy re-organizing the SD, the National Committee for Slovenia secretly reorganized all of the anti-communist armies in Slovenia, and created a new army called the Slovenian National Army (SNV) whose allegiance was with the King of Yugoslavia.
+Unbeknownst to the Germans, the SNV was loyal to the King and remained anti-Nazi while its members continued to spy on the German army and report its movements to the Allies.